jcbritton23/FND-Conceptualization-Dashboard/README.md

 1. Create the static site:
    `npm run build`
 2. Commit the generated `docs` directory and enable GitHub Pages to serve from it.
-Vite's `base` is set to `./` so assets resolve correctly when served from GitHub Pages.
 The site will then be available from your public repository link.